Dil Deke Dekho (TV series)

 Dil Deke Dekho (English : Look unto heart) is an Indian sitcom, which premiered on 18 October 2016 and ended on 12 June 2017 on SAB TV.
 This Hindi TV Serial was produced by Manish Goswami.
+It starred Anju Jadhav and Abhishek Bajaj in lead roles.

 Plot

 This show highlights evolutionary love approach limiting to three generations by giving an example through two families, the Chopras and the Shastris.